ritvikPuranik/to-do-list/README.md

 # To Do List
 A Blockchain app to keep track of your activities.
-This displays the tasks unique to each account of metamask that is connected to the site.
+This is account-specific, meaning each account connected to the site contains its own to-do List.

 ---
 ## Features-